 Franklin Civic Operetta Association Beginnings

-In 1959 a group of six energetic and brave citizens, interested in improving the cultural status of the Franklin Area and to encourage music and drama appreciation through training and participation of area residents of all ages in the various phases and aspects of theatrical production, organized the Franklin Civic Operetta Association.
-This group consisted of Jack Harter, Marian J. Hoffman, Mrs. Lewis Judson, Mayor Guy Mammolite, Plumer McClintock and Roy Wolfe.
+In 1959 a group of seven energetic and brave citizens, interested in improving the cultural status of the Franklin Area and to encourage music and drama appreciation through training and participation of area residents of all ages in the various phases and aspects of theatrical production, organized the Franklin Civic Operetta Association.
+This group consisted of Jack Harter, Marian J. Hoffman, Mrs. Lewis Judson, Mayor Guy Mammolite, Plumer McClintock, Frank O’Neil, and Roy Wolfe.

 One of the goals of the founding Civic members was for the association to own their own theatre space.
 This goal was always in the forefront as the Franklin High School, the old Voyager Inn and the Franklin Club joined the list of hallowed Civic venues.